-The American Psychological Association (APA), which has consistently lobbied in favor of abortion rights, has insisted that abortion is a generally benign experience that predominately brings relief to women.
+The American Psychological Association (APA), which has consistently lobbied in favor of abortion rights, has frequently insisted that abortion is a benign experience that predominately brings relief to most women.

-Some APA members, such as researchers Nancy Adler and Brenda Major, who have both published studies on abortion’s effects on women, have charged that those who say abortion can cause emotional problems are guilty of misleading the public.
-Adler and others have insisted that abortion is so common that if it did cause emotional problems, the nation’s psychiatric wards would be filled with the evidence.
+Some APA members, such as Nancy Adler and Brenda Major of the University of California, have even charged that those who say abortion can cause emotional problems are guilty of misleading the public.
+To support this view, Adler has argued that abortion is so common that if it did cause emotional problems, the nation’s psychiatric wards would be filled with the evidence.

-Elliot Institute director David Reardon, Ph.D. said that a common complaint among participants in post-abortion recovery programs is that when they raised the issue of their past abortions while seeking mental health care, their therapists dismissed abortion as irrelevant.
+According to the CMAJ study’s lead author, David Reardon, Ph.D., a common complaint among participants in post-abortion recovery programs is that when they raised the issue of their past abortions while seeking mental health care, their therapists dismissed abortion as irrelevant.

-“Therapists who fixate on the ‘abortion is benign’ theory, either out of ignorance or allegiance to defensive political views on abortion, are doing a great disservice to women who need understanding and support,” Reardon said.
-“This study, which uses objective medical evidence, validates the claims of tens of thousands of women in post-abortion recovery programs.”
+“Therapists who fixate on the ‘abortion is benign’ theory, either out of ignorance or allegiance to defensive political views on abortion, are doing a great disservice to women who need understanding and support,” said Reardon, who recently co-authored a book, Forbidden Grief: The Unspoken Pain of Abortion.
+“This study, based on objective medical records, validates the claims of tens of thousands of women in post-abortion recovery programs.”

 In an interview with a Canadian reporter, Major called Reardon’s comparison “outrageous” and “muddy.”
 In response to these comments Reardon noted that the method used was exactly that previously employed by one of Major’s co-authors, Dr. Henry David, who did a similar analysis in 1981 of data from Denmark, only restricted to just 90 days.
 David found the same trend toward higher admission rates among women who had abortions.